RJPearson94/terraform-provider-twilio/docs/data-sources/account_details.md

 - `auth_token` - The auth token for the account
 - `date_created` - The date in RFC3339 format that the account was created
 - `date_updated` - The date in RFC3339 format that the account was updated

+## Timeouts

+The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

+- `read` - (Defaults to 5 minutes) Used when retrieving the account details